maxmagnac/ha-web-infrastructure-azure/README.md

 LB VM Web 02 Success (screenshots/phase3/haweb_lb-vm-web-02-success.png)
 Health probe success for vm-web-02

+That's exactly what we need! 🔥

+Both private subnets checked and saved:
+- private-subnet-1 (10.1.3.0/24) ✅
+- private-subnet-2 (10.1.4.0/24) ✅

+Here's the updated Phase 4 section of the README:

+``markdown

 Phase 4 - NAT Gateway Setup

 Created and configured a NAT Gateway to provide secure outbound internet connectivity for the database subnet.
 This allows the database VMs to receive updates and patches without exposure to inbound internet traffic.
+Both private subnets were associated with the NAT Gateway to ensure full high availability coverage across the database tier.

 Key skills demonstrated:
 - NAT Gateway creation and subnet association
 - Outbound connectivity design for private subnets
 - Security-conscious network architecture

-> 📸 NAT Gateway configuration captured in hawebvnet_subnets_priv_pub from Phase 1
+- High availability configuration across multiple private subnets

+NAT Gateway Subnet Association (screenshots/phase4/haweb_natgateway_subnets_associated.png) NAT Gateway associated with both private subnets - private-subnet-1 and private-subnet-2 ``

+That Phase 4 section now tells a complete story with real proof. 💪🏾

+Ready to move on to uploading all your screenshots to GitHub? 🚀

 Phase 5 - Database Deployment